Whakapapa skifield: Weather

 Weather conditions can be changeable over the day, and mountain visitors are advised to be prepared and carry basic survival equipment.
 Although severe weather is unusual and generally forecast, it has claimed several lives over the years, including a party of soldiers undergoing winter survival training in 1990.
 The same storm also trapped a Japanese tourist when the weather unexpectedly closed in on him, but he built a snow cave and sheltered in it until he was rescued days later.

-On July 5, 2003 about 350 skiers and 70 skifield staff were trapped on the mountain overnight at Top o'the Bruce when a sudden snow storm blew up and within a few minutes made the access road too dangerous to descend.
+On July 5, 2003, about 350 skiers and 70 skifield staff were trapped on the mountain overnight at Top o'the Bruce when a sudden snow storm blew up and within a few minutes made the access road too dangerous to descend.
 They spent the night in relative comfort and all descended safely the next morning.
 Such rapidly changing conditions are typical of the weather on New Zealand mountains.

-Again on Saturday July 26, 2008 skiers and staff were trapped on the mountain overnight when a fast approaching storm caused the skifield to be closed at 10:30am and made the road too dangerous for cars without chains or 4WD to leave the area.
-By 3pm there were still over 100 cars in the Whakapapa car park and those who had not been able to leave by that point were told to settle in for the night.
+Again on Saturday July 26, 2008, skiers and staff were trapped on the mountain overnight when a fast approaching storm caused the skifield to be closed at 10:30 am and made the road too dangerous for cars without chains or 4WD to leave the area.
+By 3 pm there were still over 100 cars in the Whakapapa car park and those who had not been able to leave by that point were told to settle in for the night.
 All cars were able to leave safely the next morning.

-Whakapapa Village climate

-Whakapapa Village, within 10 minutes of the skifield, has mild summers with max summer temperatures around 20, and very cold winters for NZ standards with snow falling on some days, with an elevation just shy of 1200 meters.
-The average daytime high in July is 6 degrees, compared to the 17 in February.
-Severe frosts occur frequently in the winter months.
-Whakapapa is a very wet place, with over 2000mm of rain accumulating annually.